Entourage (American TV series): Cast and characters

 The main characters of Entourage.
 From left to right: Ari Gold (Jeremy Piven), Eric "E" Murphy (Kevin Connolly), Vincent "Vince" Chase (Adrian Grenier), Turtle (Jerry Ferrara) and Johnny "Drama" Chase (Kevin Dillon).

 Entourage revolves around Vincent Chase (Adrian Grenier).
 His best friend and manager is Eric Murphy (Kevin Connolly).
 "E", as his friends call him, is based on Mark Wahlberg's friend and associate producer Eric Weinstein.
 He's also been reported to be inspired by Stephen Levinson, Mark Wahlberg's manager.

 Vincent's older half-brother, Johnny "Drama" Chase (Kevin Dillon), is Vince's personal chef, trainer and bodyguard.
 Drama is a C-list actor who was in the fictional show Viking Quest during his younger days.
 His role in the new fictional hit show Five Towns had begun to resurrect his fame and career, although he still received less acknowledgment than he would have liked for it.
 As the show went on, Drama got offers for more and more roles.
 The show ended with Drama having his own animated TV show called "Johnny's Bananas" and him landing a new TV movie with the help of Vince.
-Drama's character is based on Johnny "Drama" Alves (cousin of Mark Wahlberg), whom Donnie Wahlberg had hired to keep his younger brother out of trouble.
+Drama's character was inspired by Johnny "Drama" Alves, a longtime friend and associate of Mark Wahlberg whose personality and experiences contributed to the development of the character.

 Rounding out the entourage of friends is Salvatore "Turtle" Assante (Jerry Ferrara), who is another of Vince's old friends from childhood.
 Turtle's official role is as Vince's driver and assistant, though his value as such is often brought into question.
 This character is based on Wahlberg's former "gofer" Donnie Carroll aka "Donkey".
 Carroll auditioned for the role, but the Boston native was turned down when it was decided the actors would have to be New Yorkers.
 Carroll died on December 18, 2005, after an asthma attack.

 Ari Gold (Jeremy Piven) is Vince's abrasive but lovable agent.
 The role has led to several nominations and Emmy Awards for Piven.
 Ari is based on Wahlberg's real-life agent Ari Emanuel.